kensanata/ggg/README.md

 With that done, I can send them email using Gnus, Gmail, and GPG. 👍

-It behooves us to remember, however, what this means: anybody can now look up our crypto friends on Keybase.
+It behoves us to remember, however, what this means: anybody can now look up our crypto friends on Keybase.
 This is called [social network analysis](https://en.wikipedia.org/wiki/Social_network_analysis#Practical_applications).
 Perhaps you don't mind using Keybase with strangers because you can be